yankihue/300Tang-Script/README.md

 ```bash
 python3 main.py
 ```
-If you like it and want it to automatically run on the background starting from boot, add a .desktop file to /home/your_name/.config/autostart/
+If you like it and want it to automatically run on the background starting from boot, add a .desktop file like below to /home/your_name/.config/autostart/
 ```
 [Desktop Entry]
 Encoding=UTF-8